 Online marketing may seem overwhelming and confusing to many roofing contracting business.
 Some questions that you may ask are, what generates the most leads?
 What provides the highest return on investment?
 Should you do it yourself or hire someone?
 Like any marketing solution, it takes planning, implementing, and monitoring.

 1. Get Google Rankings for “CITY + Roofer,” “CITY + Roof Repair, “CITY + Roof Quote.”

 According to research by the Kelsey group, 70 percent of adults in the United States use the Internet as an information source when shopping locally for products and services, including residential roofing professionals.

 In the past, not too distant past consumers would look to the yellow pages to find local area roofers or rely solely on word of mouth recommendations.
 Times have changed, now customers rely on Google, social media, and online reviews to find roof contractors.

 This makes marketing your business online critical to your company, as the Internet is the primary source to find information and products for local service providers.

 Before you say to me, well that’s pretty self-explanatory and of course being on the first page of Google will get me leads, let me explain.
-For competitive markets, you have to fight like hell to on the first page of Google and once you are there your competition is going for that same page placement.
+For competitive markets, you have to fight like hell to on the first page of Google, and once you are there, your competition is going to that same page placement.
 That is because the first page of Google is so incredibly powerful for lead generation.
 It’s so powerful that many companies attempt to “game” the system by using techniques prohibited by Google.
-These techniques may boost rankings for a few weeks or months, but once Googe discovers the scheme, these sites will eventually push to page 3 and page 4 of Google.
-Once this happens it is likely, the sites will have to be abandoned.
+These methods may boost rankings for a few weeks or months, but once Googe discovers the scheme, these sites will eventually push to page 3 and page 4 of Google.
+Once this happens it is likely; the sites will have to be abandoned.